MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/xr/live-pc-xr015.md

 ---
 title: "XR-015: Managing Player Communication"
-description: Titles must not transmit user data or allow communication over Xbox Live when the user's privacy & online safety settings do not allow it. ms.topic: article
+description: Titles must not transmit user data or allow communication over Xbox Live when the user's privacy & online safety settings do not allow it.
-keywords: windows 10, uwp, games, xbox, xbox live, policies ms.localizationpriority: medium ms.date: 10/01/2019
+kindex: "XR-015: Managing Player Communication" ms.topic: conceptual ms.localizationpriority: high
+ms.date: 10/01/2019
 ---

 # XR-015: Managing Player Communication &diams;

 Titles must not transmit user data or allow communication over Xbox Live when the user's privacy settings do not allow it.